311Volt/ailint/README.md

 #### Special Temperature Handling

-For models containing "gpt-5" in their name, the temperature parameter is automatically excluded from API requests, as OpenAI does not accept this parameter for those models.
+For models containing "gpt-5" in their name, the temperature parameter is automatically excluded from API requests.

 #### Per-Directory API Configuration